Mammography & Breast Imaging in Dallas

 Learn More About Breast Imaging at Southwest Diagnostic Imaging in Dallas

 Southwest Diagnostic Imaging Center brings you cutting-edge radiology and diagnostic breast imaging technology.
-You can schedule an appointment online or call (214) 345-6905 .
+You can schedule an appointment by calling (214) 345-6905.